xcore/sc_usb_device/module_usb_device/doc_design_guide/hid_example.rst

 descriptors, this means that the same descriptors will be used whether the device is running in full or high-speed.

-Application and Class Specific Requests
+Application and class specific requests
 ---------------------------------------

 Although the ``USB_StandardRequests()`` function deals with many of the